-Practical nursing students upon graduation are eligible to sit for the National Council Licensure Examination for Practical Nurses (NCLEX-PN).
+Graduating practical nursing students are eligible to sit for the National Council Licensure Examination for Practical Nurses (NCLEX-PN).
 Passing this exam demonstrates the competency to work as an LPN.

-LPN nurses provide basic nursing care such as focused assessments, medication administration, patient monitoring and reporting.
+LPNs provide basic nursing care such as focused assessments, medication administration, patient monitoring and reporting.
 They discuss health care with patients and report the status of patients to registered nurses and doctors.
-Licensed practical nurses have been identified by the U.S. Department of Labor to as a high growth career through 2026.
+Licensed practical nurses have been identified by the U.S Department of Labor as a high growth career through 2026.

 - Long Term Care Facilities/ Nursing homes

 - Assisted Living facilities

 Daily responsibilities (varies based on the work environment)

 - Provide for the basic comfort of patients, such as helping them bathe or dress across the life span

 - Obtain and monitor vitals including blood pressure, pulse, heart rate, and temperature